What kind of ryokan is Ohanabo?

 Yes, it is located near Kyoto station, just a 7min walk.
 You don’t need to take a taxi.

-TOP5 Hotels & Ryokans near Kyoto Station
+TOP5 Best Hotels and Ryokans near Kyoto Station

 Rooms I would recommend?